General FAQs

 What are the GED tests?

-The GED (General Educational Development) Tests consist of four tests in the areas of Reasoning Language Arts, Social Studies, Science, Language and Mathematics.
-The GED Tests measure the higher order thinking skills necessary for an individual to successfully complete post secondary education and/or find and maintain employment.
+The GED (General Educational Development) Tests consist of four tests in the areas of Reasoning Through Language Arts, Social Studies, Science, and Math.
+The GED Tests measure the higher-order thinking skills necessary for an individual to complete postsecondary education and/or find and maintain employment.

 To pass the GED tests and earn a Connecticut State High School Diploma, you must achieve a score of 145 or above in each of the four tests.
 If you pass, you will receive your diploma in about six weeks.
 If you need to try again, you can retest after 60 days.